 Rhode Island Division of Fish & Wildlife conducts a Seasonal Trawl Survey to develop abundance indices for Atlantic herring.
-The survey is conducted seasonally (spring/fall) in Rhode Island and Block Island Sound and monthly in Narragansett Bay.
-In 2020, Atlantic herring were observed in the spring seasonal trawl survey and mainly in the spring and summer months of the monthly trawl survey.
-Monitoring for 2020 suggested an increase in the relative biomass and abundance of Atlantic herring in Rhode Island waters over recent years.
-The relative biomass and abundance values for 2020 are the highest seen since 2016.
-An average of 1.73 kg/tow of Atlantic herring were observed in the 2020 monthly trawl survey, higher than the 0.41 kg/tow observed during 2019.
-Similarly, an average of 196.44 fish/tow of Atlantic herring were observed in the 2020 monthly trawl survey, higher than the 5.39 fish/tow observed during 2019.
+Atlantic herring are mostly observed in the late fall and spring in the RIDFW seasonal trawl survey.
+Monitoring for 2019 suggested a decrease in the relative biomass and abundance of Atlantic herring in Rhode Island waters, a continued trend from 2017-2018.
+An average of 0.41 kg/tow of Atlantic herring was observed in 2019, higher than the .24 kg/tow observed during 2018, but still below 2017-2018.
+Similarly, the Atlantic herring abundance index derived from the trawl data decreased from 70.13 fish/tow in 2018 to 5.39 fish/tow in 2019.

 Connecticut Department of Energy and Environmental Protection monitors Atlantic herring through the Long Island Sound Trawl Survey (LISTS), which is conducted each spring and fall since 1984.
-The Long Island Sound Trawl Survey did not operate in 2020 due to the COVID-19 pandemic.
-As such, the 2019 survey is the latest information that is currently available.
-The 2019 Atlantic herring Long Island Sound Trawl Survey spring index is 1.01 fish/tow or about 22% less than the previous ten years and 44% lower than the time series average (1.79 fish/tow).
-Most of LISTS catches typically have occurred in the month of April, prior to herring leaving the Sound.
-However, warming water temperatures in Long Island Sound particularly have affected the timing of Atlantic herring leaving, and this is likely the main driver of recent lower Survey catches.
+The Long Island Sound Trawl Survey underwent significant changes to the collection procedure in 2018-2019; as such, the QA/QC portion of the 2019 Survey is still underway.
+Preliminary data indicate that spring index is 1.01 fish/tow or about 22% less than the last ten years and 44% lower than the time series average (1.79 fish/tow).